ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

 # Creality Raptor Scanner Tutorial
 This is a tutorial repository for the creality raptor 3D scanner.
 This repository will explain how to set up the scanner, scan an object, and process its 3D model in other software.

-There are 3 sections:
+# Table of Contents

 - [Introduction](#introduction)
 - [Scanning Process](#scanning-process)